 Anyone can report a Clery crime to any Campus Security Authority (CSA) for the purpose of including a statistic in Carroll University's ASR.
 However, many CSAs are also required to forward reports of sexual assault, domestic violence, dating violence, stalking and incidents involving minors to the institution.
-Carroll University may be obligated to investigate when there is a report of sexual assault, domestic violence, dating.
+Carroll University may be obligated to investigate when there is a report of sexual assault, domestic violence, dating violence and/or stalking.
 Therefore, confidentiality cannot be guaranteed.
-To make a report please contact DPS at 262.524.7300 or e-mail safety@carrollu.edu the Office of Student Conduct at 262.524.7100 or e-mail conduct@carrollu.edu.
+To make a report please contact DPS at 262.524.7300 or e-mail safety@carrollu.edu.
+You may also report an incident to the Office of Student Conduct at 262.524.7100 or e-mail conduct@carrollu.edu.